abdul-mumeen/activity_service/README.md

 ### Queue

-A queue system can be placed between controller and the data layer such that every post request goes into the queue and when one is not done, the next one does not get executed.
+A queue system can be placed between the controller and the data layer such that every post request goes into the queue and when one is not done, the next one does not get executed.
 This way, the database only gets one request at a time.

 ### NoSQL

-Using a non-relational database in place of postgresql would be another option to consider if the request are just over 100 since they have tendency of handling high volume of multiple requests due to their nature.
+Using a non-relational database in place of postgresql would be another option to consider if the requests are just over 100 since they have a tendency of handling high volume of multiple requests due to their nature.